Wellington tramway system: Historical proposals

-Proposed to lay down tracks for a Tram system for the region dates back to 1900.
-When Thomas Wilford advocated for a tramway from Petone to Taitā.
+Proposals to lay down tracks for a tram system for the region date back to 1900, when Thomas Wilford advocated for a tramway from Petone to Taitā.
 The boroughs of Petone and Lower Hutt took steps in 1904 to explore the possibility of an electric tramway.
 They formed a tramway board, then they made plans for a line along Jackson Street, which would serve as a feeder to and from the Petone railway station.
 However, interest from the neighbouring borough led to a proposal for a combined tramway system.
 In 1905, the Hutt Valley Tramway Board received a proposal from Tommy Taylor to install tramways, and the Wellington Meat Company would supply electricity for the system.
 The Hutt Valley tramway could serve as a mixed goods route, according to a 1909 proposal.
-The tramway board proposed to take a loan of £NZ80,000 to build the tramway but needed the ratepayers to head to a poll and vote for its approval.
+The tramway board proposed to take a loan of £NZ80,000 to build the tramway but needed the ratepayers to head to the polls and vote for its approval.
 Ultimately, a poll of ratepayers rejected the scheme.